sonic-net/SONiC/doc/flow_counters/routes_flow_counters.md

 However, if user did it by mistake:

 - For fastboot, there is already a mechanism that delays flex counter, nothing needs to be done here.
 See PR https://github.com/Azure/sonic-swss/pull/1877.
 - For warmboot, routeorch does not handle any DB change except the "resync" during warmboot, it means that route flow counter will not be enabled until warmboot finish.
-No change is required in this feature.
+So, no change is required in this feature.

 Based on the above, this feature shall not introduce any delay in fastboot or warmboot, and this shall be verified by test.